 - Ad/adset/campaign name: The name of your ad/ad set/campaign.
 Be aware of your data levels with this field: if you have the field ad_name selected for campaign-level data, you will only get columns with dates, but no names of ads or campaigns.

-Beyond the levels, there are other ways in Grow that you can slice up the data:
+Beyond the levels, there are other ways in Grow that you can slice up the data.
+Note: these are only available using the Direct Query connector:

 - Breakdown: Sort data by demographic information.